Giovanni Battista Gaulli

-Giovanni Battista Gaulli (8 May 1639 – 2 April 1709), also known as Baciccio or Baciccia (Genoese nicknames for Giovanni Battista), was an Italian artist working in the High Baroque and early Rococo periods.
-He is best known for his grand illusionistic vault frescos in the Church of the Gesù in Rome, Italy.
+Giovanni Battista Gaulli (8 May 1639 – 2 April 1709), also known as Baciccio or Baciccia (Genoese nicknames for Giovanni Battista), was an Italian Baroque painter working in the High Baroque and early Rococo periods.
+He is best known for his grand illusionistic vault frescos in the Church of the Gesù in Rome.
 His work was influenced by Gian Lorenzo Bernini.

 Biography

 Gaulli was born in Genoa, where his parents died from the plague of 1654.
 He initially apprenticed with Luciano Borzone.
 In the mid-17th century, Gaulli's Genoa was a cosmopolitan Italian artistic center open to both commercial and artistic enterprises from north European countries, including countries with non-Catholic populations such as England and the Dutch provinces.
 Painters such as Peter Paul Rubens and Anthony van Dyck stayed in Genoa for a few years.
 Gaulli's earliest influences would have come from an eclectic mix of these foreign painters and other local artists including Valerio Castello, Giovanni Benedetto Castiglione, and Bernardo Strozzi, whose warm palette Gaulli adopted.
 In the 1660s, he experimented with the cooler palette and linear style of Bolognese classicism.

 He was first noticed by the Genoese merchant of artworks, Pellegrino Peri, who was living in Rome.
 Peri introduced him to Gianlorenzo Bernini, who promoted him.
 He found patrons among the Genoese Giovanni Paolo Oliva, a prominent Jesuit.
 In 1662, he was accepted into the Roman artists' guild, the Accademia di San Luca (Academy of Saint Luke), where he was to later hold several offices.
 The next year, he received his first public commission for an altarpiece, in the church of San Rocco, Rome.
 He received many private commissions for mythological and religious works.

 From 1669, however, after a visit to Parma, Correggio's frescoed dome-ceiling in the cathedral of Parma, Gaulli's painting took on a more painterly (less linear) aspect, and the composition, organized di sotto in su ("from below looking up"), would influence his later masterpiece.
 At his height, Gaulli was one of Rome's most esteemed portrait painters.
 Gaulli is not well known for any other medium but paint, though many drawings in many media have survived.
 All are studies for paintings.
 Gaulli died in Rome, shortly after 26 March 1709, probably 2 April.